Using CBD For Sleep: Can CBD Help Treat Insomnia?

 As more people begin using CBD for sleep, we wanted to take a closer look at the science behind cannabidiol as a treatment for insomnia.

 Sleep has baffled humans for millennia, and although scientists have tried to unravel its secrets, it is still a bit mysterious.
 For the 50-70 million Americans with insomnia, it is even more elusive.
 Standard treatments often lose effectiveness over time and carry risks of dangerous side effects.
-Finding relief can be a gruelling task.
+Finding relief can be a grueling task.

 However, research has shown that cannabidiol (CBD) may be a promising alternative or addition to conventional medications.
 To understand how people use CBD for better sleep, some basic knowledge of insomnia and the science of sleeping is necessary.